-Query Store, also dubbed the ‘flight data recorder’ was originally released with SQL Server 2016 and provides the ability for DBAs (Database Administrators) to quickly gain insights on query plan choice and the impact these choices have on SQL Server performance.
+Query Store, also dubbed the ‘flight data recorder’, was initially released with SQL Server 2016 and provided the ability for DBAs (Database Administrators) to quickly gain insights on query plan choices and the impact these choices have on SQL Server performance.

 Using Query Store, DBAs have the power to force execution plans, identify regressions and identify elevated waits statistics.
-When enabled, Query Store asynchronously captures a history of queries, plans, and runtime statistics, and persists this data at the database scope.
+When enabled, Query Store asynchronously captures a history of queries, methods, and runtime statistics and persists this data in the database scope.

 What are the new enhancements?

 Firstly, Query Store will now be enabled by default, ensuring new databases can take advantage of all the features dependent on query store to its full extent.
-It’s worth noting that this will apply to all new databases created in SQL Server 2022, however for any databases restored into SQL Server 2022 you will need to enable Query Store manually in the settings.
+It’s worth noting that this will apply to all new databases created in SQL Server 2022; however, for any databases restored into SQL Server 2022, you must manually enable Query Store in the settings.

-Another welcome update is that Query Store will now be supported on Availability Group read-only replicas which will allow DBAs to provide better performance analytics for read-only workloads.
+Another welcome update is that Query Store will now be supported on Availability Group read-only replicas, allowing DBAs to provide better performance analytics for read-only workloads.

-Query Store hints is another enhancement for Query Store and if you have used Azure SQL Database and Azure SQL Managed Instance then you will already be familiar.
-Query Store hints is used to shape query plans and enhance query execution without changing application code.
+Query Store hints are another enhancement for Query Store, and if you have used Azure SQL Database and Azure SQL Managed Instance, you will already be familiar.
+Query Store hints shape query plans and enhance query execution without changing application code.

-Hopefully that is a good introduction to this these new Query Store enhancements, next week we’ll be looking at Link feature for Azure SQL Managed Instance so stay tuned!
+Hopefully, that is an excellent introduction to these new Query Store enhancements; next week, we’ll be looking at the Link feature for Azure SQL Managed Instance, so stay tuned!

-If you have any questions on SQL Server 2022 or upgrading to the later versions of SQL Server, then please feel free to get in touch and we will be very happy to assist.
+If you have any questions on SQL Server 2022 or need help upgrading to the later versions of SQL Server, please feel free to get in touch; we will be delighted to assist.